Market research in the marketing plan

 These facts help you describe who the target customer is, what they think and feel, and what influences them.

-You can use this profile any time you need to describe the target.
+You can use this profile in briefs and at other times you need to describe the target customer.

 Use it with your marketing agencies, for example when you need to create new advertising and media campaigns.
 Use it with your sales and customer experience teams, so they understand who the customer is, and what makes them tick.